Year composed: 2016

 Duration (approx.): 11′ or 13′ (see notes)

-Three versions are available.
-One with a fixed media part, one stand-alone acoustic version for quartet, and one stand-alone version for sax trio.
-Contact the composer for performance materials.
+Four versions are available.
+One stand-alone version and one fixed-media version for both sax quartet and sax trio.
+Contact the composer for more information.

 To stare in the face of expectation, only to have it stare back at you as an empty, hollow face, surrounded by lush ashen-blond hair, supported by hands bound by ragged tethers, is quite striking.
 This is what it’s like to stare into Podpomogov’s idea of expectation, in a painting by the same name.
 Podpomogov, an early 20th century Armenian painter, was born nine years after the genocide carried out by the Ottoman Empire.
 Each of his works, as he states, “…are first of all dedicated to the rebirth of Armenian people from the death of the Genocide…” It is an optimistic statement, given his portrayal of expectation.
 Podpomogov’s painting stuck with me for quite a while in a way that is hard for me to articulate.
 Beauty (an ideal?) bound by it’s own (im)mobility becomes empty in the face of expectation, of change.
 Podpomogov strongly identified with the Armenian half of his heritage, a heritage marked by the decimation of a nation’s worth of lineages.
 Can a people destroyed by war find a way to recover, to heal, to forgive?